April 1, 2025

 Using a local recording of a Zoom meeting

-In this case, if you don't have a Pro Zoom account, you won't have the option to choose cloud-based recording (which makes this process marginally easier).
+In this case, if you don't have a Pro Zoom account, you won't have the option to choose cloud-based recording, but you can still get a transcript from a local Zoom recording.
+This method is particularly useful for those who want high-quality transcription without upgrading their Zoom subscription.

 All you'll need to do is make sure you record your meeting (it's easy to forget!) and set up a local folder to save the recordings—Zoom will automatically create this folder when you enable recordings in your Zoom account settings.